 And the blue seas all around you

-Here people from all over the world come on holiday
+People from all over the place come to you

 And I always bring you in my heart